 FVTPL: Financial assets at FVTPL include financial assets held for trading, financial assets designated upon initial recognition at FVTPL, or financial assets mandatorily required to be measured at fair value.
 Financial assets are classified as held for trading if they are acquired for the purpose of selling or repurchasing in the near term.
 Derivatives, including separated embedded derivatives, are also classified as held for trading unless they are designated as effective hedging instruments.
 Financial assets with cash flows that are not solely payments of principal and interest are classified and measured at FVTPL, irrespective of the business model.
-Notwithstanding the criteria for debt instruments to be classified at amortised cost or at FVTOCI, as described above, debt instruments may be designated at FVTPL on initial recognition if doing so eliminates, or significantly reduces, an accounting mismatch.
+Notwithstanding the criteria for debt instruments to be classified at amortised cost or at financial assets at fair value through other comprehensive income("FVTOCI"), debt instruments may be designated at FVTPL on initial recognition if doing so eliminates, or significantly reduces, an accounting mismatch.